What Are Adverbs and Why Should You Care?

 Devoured and murmured deliver more impact than ate greedily or spoke softly.

 PRO TIP: AutoCrit will help you find adverbs in your manuscript, identify the ones you overuse, and even compare the number of adverbs in your draft to the number found in published novels in your genre.
-Give it a try for free!
+Give it a try today!

 When they’re redundant